The Ultimate Resource for Video Game Design

 As the night went on, I got tired and retired for the night.
 I was not very invested in Call of Duty.
 For me, it was just a fun diversion with friends.
 The next morning, I texted John to see how his night of improving his kill to death ratio went.
 ‘I never went to bed,’ he replied.
 I was shocked.

 I mean, I am not a stranger to staying up late playing games, but this was almost too much to comprehend.
-Not every hardcore gamer is like my friend John, but when I think ‘hardcore’, I think someone who is heavily invested in besting the game, no matter the challenge or consequence.
+Not every hardcore gamer is like my friend John, but when I think ‘hardcore’, I think of someone who is heavily invested in besting the game, no matter the challenge or consequence.

 Some more well-known hardcore gamers would be professional players found in the Esports league.
 These gamers train nearly every day, attempting to beat other players in their chosen games, as well as their high scores and personal bests.